Lazare Carnot: Work in mathematics and theoretical engineering

 He also published essays about engineering theory.

 Essai sur les machines en général won honorable mention from the Academie sur Science of Paris in 1780.
 It was revised and published in 1783.
 In this he outlined a mathematical theory of power transmission in mechanical systems.

 His essay Principes fondamentaux de l'équilibre et du mouvement 1803 was a further revision and expansion of the earlier work.
-This was "the first theoretical analysis of engineering mechanics".
-In this "he went on to analyze the movement of energy from one part of the system to another; he found that power is transmitted most efficiently, and the largest amount of useful work done, when friction, turbulence, and other energy wasting factors are kept to a minimum.
-This was an early and incomplete approach to the general law of conservation of energy."

-Carnot's son Nicolas Léonard Sadi Carnot was influenced by his father's work when he undertook his research into the thermal efficiency of steam engines.
+Carnot's son, Sadi, was influenced by his father's work when he undertook his research into the thermal efficiency of steam engines.

-Lazare Carnot's name is one of the 72 names inscribed on the Eiffel Tower.
+Carnot's name is one of the 72 names inscribed on the Eiffel Tower.